l1ch3n/cpnt260-final-project-v3/README.md

 night city photo - Leonardo AI

+additional photos from pexels - get name

+my photo ._.
+(ps - Tony the logo on the last assignment was mine I made it in figma that's why there was no attribution TT_TT)

 nav bar and hero section - code from one 260 assignment 3 & 4

 nav bar gradient - https://developer.mozilla.org/en-US/docs/Web/CSS/gradient/linear-gradient